PredictiveEcology/Biomass_speciesParameters/Biomass_speciesParameters.md

   </tr>
   <tr>
    <td style="text-align:left;"> constrainMortalityShape </td>
-   <td style="text-align:left;"> upper and lower bounds on mortality shape when fitting traits. low mortality curve needs to excessive cohorts with very little biomass as longevity is approached, adding computation strain. alternatively accepts a list of vectors, with names equal to `sppEquivCol` </td>
+   <td style="text-align:left;"> Upper and lower bounds on mortality shape when fitting traits.
+Low mortality curve needs to excessive cohorts with very little biomass as longevity is approached, adding computation strain.
+Alternatively accepts a list of vectors, with names equal to `sppEquivCol`. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> constrainMaxANPP </td>
-   <td style="text-align:left;"> upper and lower bounds on `maxANPP` when fitting traits. cohorts are initiated with `B = maxANPP` which may be unreasonably high if `maxANPP` is also high.
-Both `maxANPP` and growthcurve params control when `maxB` is reached.
-High `maxANPP` results in earlier peaks alternatively accepts a list of vectors, with names equal to `sppEquivCol` </td>
+   <td style="text-align:left;"> upper and lower bounds on `maxANPP` when fitting traits.
+Cohorts are initiated with `B = maxANPP`, which may be unreasonably high if `mANPP` is also high.
+Both `mANPP` and `growthcurve` params control when `maxB` is reached.
+High `mANPP` results in earlier peaks.
+Alternatively, accepts a list of vectors, with names equal to `sppEquivCol`. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> GAMMiterations </td>